Storm Drains & Water Quality

 Outreach materials are available by visiting any of the following websites or clicking on any of the following links.

-Per City Council Resolution No. 2016-13, financial hardship waivers can be granted under certain circumstances.
-To download the application for fee waiver, click here.
+Per City Council Resolution No. 2016-13, financial hardship waivers (PDF) can be granted under certain circumstances.

 The City has adopted an ordinance and a resolution which deal with Water Quality and the Industrial/Commercial Inspection Program, Ordinance 2012-07 and Resolution 2012-32.
-For access to the ordinance please click here.
 The resolution is available by request from the City Clerk, 951-332-6464.